HermanShpryhau/MJC-School-Theory/Module #2. REST API Basics.md

 10. If the bean implements the `DisposableBean` interface, Spring calls its `destroy()` method.
 Likewise, if the bean was declared with a destroy-method, the specified method is called.

 ### Injection with annotations.
 What types exist?
 Advantages and disadvantages of those types?
-How did you choose the injection approach?

 > [Baeldung article](https://www.baeldung.com/inversion-control-and-dependency-injection-in-spring)